saad9863/saad9863/README.md

 📚 In perpetual pursuit of knowledge, I've earned some certificates in Google Cybersecurity, Python for Data Science and more.

-💻 Currently Learning: Delving into the MERN stack – MongoDB, Express.js, React, and Node.js.
+💻 Currently Learning:  MongoDB, Express.js, React, and Node.js.
 I am excited to embrace the world of full-stack development!

 🌟 Beyond coding, I served as an event manager at ACM Student GIKI Chapter, organizing and overseeing impactful events looking for more.